richardanaya/colossus/README.md

 ## Quick Start

+TLDR: you should be able to run colossus anywhere you normally run aider as long as there is a .git repo and OPENAI_API_KEY

-1. Ensure you have a `.env` file in your project directory with an OPENAI_API_KEY (same directory where you run aider)
+1. Ensure you have a `.env` file in your project directory with an OPENAI_API_KEY (same directory where you run aider) or its in your environment variables
 2. Launch Colossus:
    ```bash
    colossus